eliotk/docker-kibana/README.md

 ## Kibana Dockerfile

-This repository contains a **Dockerfile** for the latest release of [Kibana](http://www.elasticsearch.org/overview/kibana/), which is currently version 4 beta.
+This repository contains a **Dockerfile** for the latest release of [Kibana](http://www.elasticsearch.org/overview/kibana/), which is currently version 4.

 ### Base Docker Image